Nearly-On-Red/the-nor-report/README.md

 ## Installing

 ### I'm using Firefox, or another Gecko-based browser
-Simply visit the [releases page](https://github.com/Nearly-On-Red/the-nor-report/releases), click on the latest `firefox-nor_report-X.Y.Z.ucx` file, and then click `Continue to Installation` and `Add` in the pop-up.
+- Visit the [releases page](https://github.com/Nearly-On-Red/the-nor-report/releases), and click on the latest `firefox-nor_report-X.Y.Z.xpi` file.
+- Wait for a pop-up, then click `Continue to Installation` and `Add`.

 ### I'm using Chrome on Linux, or another Chromium-based browser
 - Visit the [releases page](https://github.com/Nearly-On-Red/the-nor-report/releases), and right-click on the latest `chrome-nor_report-X.Y.Z.crx` file.
 Select the `Save as...` option to download the extension.